Saturday, November 25, 2017

 Thursday, November 2, 2017

 Thor: The Dark World is directed by Alan Taylor and stars Chris Hemsworth, Natalie Portman, Tom Hiddleston, Anthony Hopkins, Stellan Skarsgard, Idris Elba, Kat Dennings, and Rene Russo.
 The plot of the movie is When Dr. Jane Foster gets cursed with a powerful entity known as the Aether, Thor is heralded of the cosmic event known as the Convergence and the genocidal Dark Elves.
 Just like the first Thor movie I thought that this movie was mostly enjoyable.
 The performances, for the most part, I really enjoyed.
 Chris Hemsworth continues to prove he is perfect as Thor.
 He's his usual charming charismatic self.
 Tom Hiddleston is fantastic as Loki any scene he is in he completely just eats up the scenery, he delivers so many laughs and there's one cameo that he institute's that is great and I did not expect.
 I love the banter between him and Thor and I loved seeing them have to team up it made for some great comedy.
 Natalie Portman was fine in the last movie and she is trying her best here, but she isn't given that much.
 Kat Dennings continues to be the most annoying person in these movies.
 This film is directed by Alan Taylor and he did a much better job than Kenneth Branagh.
 He films the action a lot better.
 There is a lot of fun to be had with these action scenes and the big climax of the movie is really fantastic.
 As for the problems I had the villain in this movie is awful he is not menacing at all, he doesn't pose much of a threat and any time he was on screen he dragged the film down.
 The pacing in this movie is off there are some really slow scenes the movie takes a while to get going and then some scenes will have great energy to them and then there will be other scenes that feel slow and unnecessary.
 It felt like Natalie Portman's character didn't need to be in this movie and that character just felt forced.
 3 out of 5 stars for Thor: The Dark World.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Wednesday, November 1, 2017

 Thor is directed by Kenneth Branagh and stars Chris Hemsworth, Natalie Portman, Tom Hiddleston, Stellan Skarsgard, Colm Feore, Ray Stevenson, Idris Elba, Kat Dennings, Rene Russo, and Anthony Hopkins.
 The plot of the movie is the powerful, but arrogant god Thor is cast out of Asgard to live among humans on Earth, where he soon becomes one of their finest defenders.
 I have not liked many of the Marvel movies so I was not looking forward to watching this.
 This is a fun movie for the most part.
 Chris Hemsworth is excellent as Thor.
 He is really likable, really charismatic and he is great in the action scenes.
-The rest of the cast they are all really good.
+The rest of the cast are all really good.
 The special effects for this movie were very good, but there were a few times particularly when Thor was flying that I thought those moments could have been worked on a little more.
 Everything that takes place on Asgard I thought was very entertaining.
 Antony Hopkins is great as Odin.
 Tom Hiddleston is fantastic as Loki and it's fun to watch Thor and Loki interact.
 The stuff that takes place on Earth is mixed for me.
 Natalie Portman's character Jane Foster isn't that memorable of a character, but I thought she was likable and had good chemistry with Thor.
 The other human Thor meets is Darcy played by Kat Denning and I thought was very irritating.
 Every time she is on screen she either never shuts up or is making lame jokes.
 The action scenes are entertaining, but none of them stand out.
 The movie was directed by Kenneth Branagh who when this came out in 2011 had never directed a movie like this.
 He did a good job directing this, but there are several moments when the camera is leaning to the left and it is very distracting.
 3 out of 5 stars for Thor.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.